RikardFahlstrom/rekyl-portal/README.md

 close selenium container when the scraper exits.
 Use `--build scraper` to rebuild scraper with latest changes.

-## Run a specific .py-file for development
-- Start the `selenium/standalone-chrome` container by running `docker run -d -p 4444:4444 --name chrome selenium/standalone-chrome`
+## How to run locally

-- Make sure that the browser object created in `setup_browser()` is pointed to `"http://0.0.0.0:4444/wd/hub"`
+- Make sure that the browser is defined through local executable file
-- Install all packages in `requirements.txt`
-- Run the .py-file
+- Remove headless option from browser options